choonlog/BNSimpleReduction/README.md

 red.LetsReduce("metastasis_influence_network.txt", "00110010110000000000100001001011", True)
 ```

 The first parameter is the name of the network file in the networks folder.
 The second parameter is the desired attractor of the network.
-The node order must match the node order of the network file.
+The node order must match that of the network file.
 The third parameter can be True or False.
-True means leaving only one plus product and False means leaving all plus product when reducing the networks.
-The network file should be written as follows.
+True means leaving only one plus product and False means leaving all plus products in reducing the networks.
+Boolean logic in the network file should be written as follows.
 ```
 AKT1 = CTNNB1 and (NICD or TGFbeta or GF_ or CDH2) and not p53 and not miR34 and not CDH1
 AKT2 = TWIST1 and (TGFbeta or GF_ or CDH2) and not (miR203 or miR34 or p53)